robotpy/robotpy-docs/dev/porting.rst

 After you finish porting the changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once you've finished making the appropriate changes to the python code, then
+Once you've finished making the appropriate changes to the Python code, then
 you should update the validation header in the source file.
 Thankfully,
 there's a command to do this::